hashicorp/design-system/website/docs/components/form/radio/partials/guidelines/guidelines.md

 ## Generic content

-The radio field and group both support the addition of generic content below all other sub-components in both horizontal and vertical variants.
+The radio field and group both support the addition of generic content below all other sub-components.

 ![Showing generic instances appending below the radio field and group types and vertical and horizontal variants](/assets/components/form/radio/radio-generic-instance.png)